GoekeLab/bambu-pipe/README.md

 ### **Samplesheet (CSV)**

 The pipeline requires a `.csv` formatted samplesheet to define the input data.
 This file is mandatory, regardless of the number of samples being processed.
-Each row in the samplesheet must represent a single sample and its corresponding file paths and metadata.
+Each row in the samplesheet represents a single sample and its corresponding file path and metadata.

 **Required Columns**

-The following columns must be present in the CSV:
+The samplesheet must include the following columns:

-- `sample`: sample name
+- `sample`: sample name (no spaces and non-alphanumeric characters)
 - `path`: path to the input file (FASTQ, BAM, or RDS)
 - `chemistry`: 10x library chemistry (see [Supported 10x Library Chemistries](#supported-10x-library-chemistries))
-- `technology`: sequencing technology (see [Supported Sequencing Technologies](#supported-sequencing-technologies))
+- `technology`: sequencing technology (`ONT` or `PacBio`)

+Note: The first row of the samplesheet must be a header containing the exact column names (`sample`, `path`, `chemistry`, `technology`).

 **Supported Input Formats**